 Be attentive to any changes in the fitting of your dentures

 It takes some adjustment for people who have received their first set of dentures, either full or partial.
 It’s a new feeling after a lifetime of natural teeth.
 Of course, it will take some adapting, but there’s a new confidence in knowing that there’s now something in the tooth gaps which had been empty before and made for a changed appearance and speech pattern.
 An important question that pops to their mind is: “When should I replace my old dentures?”

 The Lifespan of Dentures

 The first thing to keep in mind is that typically dentures last between five to seven years before needing to be replaced.
 That’s from normal usage – dentures are not as long-lasting as dental implants because they are not as sturdy and are not anchored in place by a screw.
-Some dentists view ten years as the normal range, but it all depends on the person and how the dentures are maintained throughout.
+Some dentists view ten years as the normal range, but it all depends on the person and how the dentures are maintained throughout its lifetime.

-Dr. Shaista Najmi and her staff at Ivory Dental Jacksonville will gladly guide you through the whole denture process.
+Dr. Shaista Najmi and her staff at Ivory Dental Jacksonville will gladly guide them through the whole denture process.
 They can easily replace dentures, whether full or partial, with their dental lab, which reduces waiting time by a good amount.